feddrik360/Milestone_project4/Readme.md

 #Deployement
-This project is hosted on Heruko.
+This project is hosted on Heruko on https://freds-ecommerce.herokuapp.com/

 ### Local deployement: